libxengine/XEngine_APIService/README.en.md

 and support plugin system,dll(so,dylib)module or lua script

 #### Why choose us
 Support privatization deployment, free, safe, open source, controllable
+Dozens of information queries are completely free and open source, while similar products are all charged for API counting.
+Supports third-party interface data caching.
+It can save you the cost of other query information.
+It allows you to save 90% of information service costs in a year.

 ## Software feature
 1. permission verication